infor-design/ids-foundation/README.md

 1. Go to https://pages.workers.design.infor.com/
 2. Run Job `design-system-dry-run` as a dry run (as if releasing that)
 3. Copy the zip from (example) https://infor-design-assets-downloads.s3.amazonaws.com/archives/dry-run-dist-4.16.2.zip
-4. Take the theme-new/icons/default part and copy it to the icons folder
+4. Take the theme-new/icons/default part and copy it to the icons standard folder
+5. Take the theme-new/icons/old/empty part and copy it to the icons empty folder

 ## Icon Fonts